 After registration of a design, the most relevant views of the article along with other bibliographic data shall be published in the official gazette.

 Whether it is possible to transfer the right of ownership?

-Yes, it is possible to transfer the right through assignment, agreement, transmission with terms and condition in writing or by operation of law.
+Yes, it is possible to transfer the right through assignment, agreement, transmission with terms and conditions in writing, or by operation of law.
 An application in form-l0, with a fee of Rs.
 500/- in respect of one design and Rs.
-200/- for each additional design, for registration of the transfer documents is required to be made by the beneficiary to the Controller within six months from the date of execution of the instruments or within further period not exceeding six months in aggregate.
+200/- for each additional design, for registration of the transfer documents, is required to be made by the beneficiary to the Controller within six months from the date of execution of the instruments or within a further period not exceeding six months in aggregate.
 An original/notarized copy of the instrument to be registered in the register of design is required to be enclosed with the application.

-What is meant by priority claiming of a design in India?
+What is meant by priority claiming a design in India?

-On the basis of a first application filed in one of the contracting state, the applicant may, within six months apply for protection in India.
+Based on a first application filed in one of the contracting states, the applicant may, within six months apply for protection in India.
 This application shall be regarded as if it had been filed on the same day as the first application.

-Name of the registered proprietor, address or address for service can be altered in the register of designs provided this alteration is not made by way of change of ownership through conveyance i.e. deed of assignment, transmission, license agreement or by any operation of law.
+The name of the registered proprietor, address, or address for service can be altered in the register of designs provided this alteration is not made by way of change of ownership through conveyance i.e. deed of assignment, transmission, license agreement, or by any operation of law.